-- Missing audience segments: It’s not often we come across a company that targets messages to the entirely wrong audience, but you’d be surprised how often we discover untapped or overlooked audiences after thorough research.
+- Missing audience segments: It’s not often we come across a company that targets messages to the entirely wrong audience, but you’d be surprised how often we discover untapped or overlooked audiences after conducting a bit of research.
 A comprehensive audience research strategy is imperative to understand who you’re targeting (and not targeting) and how they’re interacting with the lead gen process.

 - Not monitoring media: It’s extremely important to pick the right media channels for your goals, but what’s even more important is monitoring those channels and making changes based on performance.
 If you don’t have a flexible media deployment, your lead gen campaign could, for example, be stuck serving media for saturated products, services, or audiences with poor marginal utility and bad ROI.
 Use media channels that you can adjust on the fly to find the perfect mix.